 Pro Tip: Whether naturally against your Tempe home or with a constructed shade, keeping the sun’s rays off your unit will go a long way in keeping you cool this summer.

 #6 Getting the Proper SEER Rating for Your Unit

 Especially in Tempe, you will need an air conditioning unit that does the job efficiently.
 After all, it will likely receive much attention this summer, so anything less than this is unacceptable.
 You need to, therefore, select a unit known for its energy efficiency, and one of the best ways to do that is by looking at the SEER rating.

 Pro Tip: The SEER rating can typically be found easily enough on the prospective air conditioner, and as long as it is a rating over 14 (on a scale of 25), you are in the clear.

 Learn More: What is a Good SEER Rating for an AC Unit in Tempe AZ?

 #7 Selecting an Energy Efficient Unit

-Having an energy efficient unit is important for many reasons, not the least of which because it will save good money over the long run.
+Having an energy-efficient unit is important for many reasons, not the least of which is because it will save good money over the long run.
 As mentioned already, SEER ratings are a good way to gauge how efficient an air conditioning unit is, and different locations of the United States have different federally mandated minimum ratings.

 Pro Tip: For the American Southwest, the minimum SEER rating is 14, so you will want to make sure that whatever air conditioner you are selecting is above that line.
 Only then can you know that your HVAC system is running efficiently.